mikkotikkanen/supermon/README.md

   --version   Show version number
   --help      Show help

+Note: If supermon arguments are provided, you need to separate them from the executable and any parameters it might have with "--"

 Note: [boolean] options do not require value to be specified

 Note: All options can also be configured through environment variables with
       "SUPERMON_" prefix. (fe.
 "SUPERMON_POLLING=true")

 Example use: "supermon app.js"
+Example use: "supermon --watchdir=dist -- app.js"
 ```